Jacob-Hatanaka/Jacob-Hatanaka.github.io/projects/Rubkix.md

 This project uses 6 arrays of 9 digits to store each side of the Rubix Cube.
 Each square on the Rubix Cube is labeled from 0-5 in the tens place for the color and 0-8 for the position on the side of the cube.
 In order to display all sides at the same time, I decided to use a flatened cube layout with the back of the cube displayed on each of the 8 cardinal directions (N, NW, W, SW, etc.).
 Turning is based on Rubix Cube notation with U, D, L, R, F, B for Up, Down, Left, Right, Front, Back and ' used for counterclockwise turning.

+From this project, I was able to further my experience in inputs and array handling; Through moving the cube, an input was required.
+This required input handling and checking to ensure the right inputs were read.
+Arrays were also the most important part in getting the Rubix Cube to work.
+Each turn of the Rubix Cube required a certain switch between array values, which was valuable to my experience with arrays.

 Here is an example of the text display:

 ```